-- (a) By no later than 31 May in each Year the Sponsor must report publicly (at a minimum on its website and/or in the main local or regional newspaper circulating in the location of the Premises) on the progress of the School in respect of the full data for the previous Year against the Minimum Requirements, Objectives and Performance Standards set out in Schedule 6 (or as updated by the Minister). - (b) The reporting under paragraph (a) of this clause 18.4 must also include the Sponsor's most recent audited annual financial statements or should provide information about how a copy can be made available by the Sponsor (which the Sponsor must promptly make available upon receiving a request from any person).
+- (a) By no later than 31 May in each Year the Sponsor must report publicly (at a minimum on its website or in the main local or regional newspaper circulating in the location of the Premises) on the progress of the School in respect of the full data for the previous Year against the Minimum Requirements, Objectives and Performance Standards set out in Schedule 6 (or as updated by the Minister). - (b) Each Year, the Sponsor must notify the Ministry where the information in paragraph (a) of this clause 18.4 can be located, as soon as this has been published. - (c) The reporting under paragraph (a) of this clause 18.4 must also include the Sponsor's most recent audited annual financial statements, to the extent these relate to the operation of the School, or should provide information about how a copy can be made available by the Sponsor (which the Sponsor must promptly make available upon receiving a request from any person).